FBI (TV series): Development

 The origins of the series go back to the Television Critics Association summer 2016 press tour, where Wolf revealed plans for a crime drama series, placed in New York and set in the world of the FBI.
 Wolf's original plan was to introduce it on the NBC network as a planned spin-off to his New York crime drama Law & Order: Special Victims Unit, where it was intended to introduce an FBI agent character, but NBC ultimately did not go through with it and the idea was later put on hold for different reasons.
 It's Wolf's first drama series to launch on a network other than NBC in 15 years.
 CBS officially picked up the series on September 20, 2017.
 The series is produced by CBS Television Studios and Universal Television.

 On January 25, 2019, during the TCA press tour, FBI was renewed for a second season, which was set to premiere on September 24, 2019.
 On May 7, 2019, following the renewal it was announced that Milena Govich joined as co-executive producer and director.

 On March 12, 2020, Universal Television suspended the production of the last three episodes of the second season following the COVID-19 pandemic.
 However, on May 6, 2020, CBS announced that it was renewed for a third season which premiered on November 17, 2020.
 On March 24, 2021, CBS announced that it had renewed the series for a fourth season, which premiered on September 21, 2021.

 On May 9, 2022, CBS renewed the series for a fifth and sixth season.
 The fifth season premiered on September 20, 2022.
 The sixth season premiered on February 13, 2024.
 On April 9, 2024, CBS renewed the series for seasons seven through nine.
 The seventh season premiered on October 15, 2024.
+The ninth season is scheduled to premiere on October 5, 2026.